-improv avoidii cting and enhancing landscape character, ving water quality and reducing flood risk, ing significant adverse impacts from noise and ion and addressing areas of poor air quality.
-Chapter 7: Landscape and Visual; Chapter 8: Cultural Heritage; Chapter 9: Biodiversity; Chapter 10: Road Drainage and the Water Environment; and Chapter 13: Material Resources. improv avoidii ving water quality and reducing flood risk, ng significant adverse impacts from noise and Chapter 8: Cultural Heritage; Chapter 9: Biodiversity; Chapter 10: Road Drainage and the Water Environment; and Chapter 13: Material Resources.
-In accordance with this policy, the Scheme would address existing environmental problems providing appropriate mitigation measures where any significant impacts are predicted.
-The Scheme improves the performance of this part of the network by increasing capacity, improving resilience and delivering journey time and safety improvements.
-Gover enviro shift to lower the bi transp improvents a vehicle port will play an important part in meeting the roment's legally binding carbon targets and other part to be greener technologies and fuels, and to promote carbon transport choices.
-Over the next decade, iggest reduction in emissions from domestic port is likely to come from efficiency wements in conventional vehicles, specifically and vans, driven primarily by EU targets for new e CO2 performance.
-Electrification of the railway so support reductions in carbon.
-Chapter 5: Air Quality.
-Volume 2 of the ES (Application Document Reference: TR010059/APP/6.2) assesses the impact of Part A on air quality, whilst Chapter 5: Air Quality, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) assesses the impact of Part B on air quality.
-The overall assessment for both Part A and Part B concludes that, with appropriate mitigation, no significant effects from the Scheme are anticipated.
+NPS NN Requirement of the NPS NN Compliance with the NPS NN Paragraph Number respecting and enhancing landscape character, improving water quality and reducing flood risk, avoiding significant adverse impacts from noise and vibration and addressing areas of poor air quality.
+3.6 Transport will play an important part in meeting the Government's legally binding carbon targets and other environmental targets.
+As part of this there is a need to shift to greener technologies and fuels, and to promote lower carbon transport choices.
+Over the next decade, the biggest reduction in emissions from domestic transport is likely to come from efficiency The overall assessment for both Part A and Part B concludes that, with appropriate mitigation, no significant effects from the Scheme are anticipated. improvements in conventional vehicles, specifically cars and vans, driven primarily by EU targets for new vehicle CO2 performance.
+Electrification of the railway will also support reductions in carbon.
 Chapter 14: Climate, Volume 2 of the ES (Application Document Reference: TR010059/APP/6.2) considers the impact of Part A on climate change and potential impacts of climate change upon Part A whereas the equivalent for Part B is in Chapter 14: Climate, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3).
 Both Part A and Part B are expected to have a slight adverse effect on climate and given the embedded mitigation measures, the magnitude of Greenhouse Gas (GHG) emissions and the context of the Scheme, using professional judgement based on knowledge and experience of similar schemes, it is considered that the slight adverse effect during the construction and operational phases is not significant.
-Chapter 14: Climate, of Volumes 2 of the ES (Application Document Reference: TR010059/APP/6.2) for Part A and Volume 3 of the ES (Application Document Reference: TR010059/APP/6.2) for Part A and Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) for Part B also concludes that, with the mitigation measures embedded in the Scheme, and outlined in the Outline CEMP (Application Document Reference: TR010059/APP/7.3), climate change would have no significant impacts on either Part A or Part B. As stated in accordance with Para 3.2 of this table, following the approval of the design changes, the Outline CEMP (Application Document Reference: APP-346) will be updated to contain all of the mitigation measures defined by the REAC from each of the following ES Addendum: Starthworks Amendments Earthworks Amendments for Change Request (Document Reference: 6.30) E
+Chapter 14: Climate, of Volumes 2 of the ES (Application Document Reference: TR010059/APP/6.2) for Part A and Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) for Part B also concludes that, with the mitigation measures embedded in the Scheme, and outlined in the Outline CEMP (Application Document Reference: TR010059/APP/7.3), climate change would have no significant impacts on either Part A or Part B. As stated in accordance with Para 3.2 of this table, following the approval of the design changes, the Outline CEMP (Application Document Reference: APP-346) will be updated to contain all of the mitigation measures defined by the REAC from each of the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.38); and ES Addendum: Southern Access Works for Change Request (Document Reference: 6.40).
+The overall effects of Part A and Part B are additive in respect of the impacts of these topics.
+As such, there is no additional assessment for the Scheme as a whole.
+The impact of the request for changes made at Deadline 4 have been assessed in the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.40).